Need Help? Call Now

 But not all states spend so much.
 Hawaii spends the least, with people only paying $1,036.24 on average per year.
 That’s substantially less than the national average and the lowest in the U.S. The average Hawaiian spends just around $700 on medical expenses and $25 on everyday health essentials each year.

-Ohio is next from the bottom, where people spend $1,464.51 per year.
-Similarly, Arkansas residents spend an average of $1,599.69 on average each year, coming in as third lowest in the nation.
-Rounding out the bottom five is Oklahoma and Florida, with residents in each state budgeting less than $2,000 for health care on average in a year.
+Ohio is next from the bottom, where people spend about $1,464.51 per year on healthcare.
+Similarly, Arkansas residents spend an average of $1,599.69 each year, ranking third lowest in the nation.
+Rounding out the bottom five are Oklahoma and Florida, where the average American spends less than $2,000 per year on healthcare costs.

 Zooming out, we next wanted to analyze the beliefs, behaviors, and preferences of Americans when it comes to healthcare.
 A vast majority, 81% of Americans, believe healthcare should be free, but this sentiment isn’t uniformly shared across all demographics.
 Only 65% of Baby Boomers share this belief, indicating generational differences in attitudes toward healthcare accessibility.